MicrosoftDocs/azure-devops-yaml-schema/content/steps-download.md

 ---
 title: steps.download definition
-description: steps.download definition reference. ms.date: 02/16/2022
+description: steps.download definition reference. ms.date: 03/07/2022
 monikerRange: "= azure-pipelines || = azure-pipelines-2019 || = azure-pipelines-2019.1 || = azure-pipelines-2020 || = azure-pipelines-2020.1"
 ---

 # steps.download definition

-The `download` step downloads pipeline artifacts.
+The `download` step downloads artifacts associated with the current run or from another Azure pipeline that is associated as a pipeline resource.

 :::moniker range="= azure-pipelines-2019"